 Operational Risk Management–Prevention is Key

-In the last few years, banks have significantly strengthened risk controls as industry news emerged of failed controls and resulting losses.
-Operational risk management with controls in staffing, management, and board oversight have grown in importance and focus.
+Recently, operational risk management with controls in staffing, management, and board oversight has grown in importance and focus.

 Focusing on prevention is the best way to address operational risk – including methods to monitor and measure these important risks.
 Many banks adopted the best practice of assigning accountability for operational risk company-wide by implementing metrics and dashboards across the organization.